 Socialising is key when it comes to living a healthy life, especially for people who suffer from a mental illness.
 People who have depressive tendencies may feel like they do not belong anywhere, that they are not worth anyone’s attention and might even refuse the care and love of family and friends.

 Even though research shows that people who suffer from depression are likely to react more strongly to social interaction, partaking in social activities does more good than bad.
 It alleviates feelings of anxiety and isolation while giving the individual the opportunity to form new social bonds, as well as strengthening preexisting ones.
 Here are a few benefits of a healthy social life for people living with a mental illness.

 Socialisation Extends Life Span and Improves Physical Health

 Mental health problems have a huge impact on one’s lifestyle.
 Every facet of daily life is affected, from employment, family relationships to financial stability.

-For depressed individuals, real-time socialization might prove difficult because, as research shows, they react more strongly to them, no matter how positive or negative they were.
+For depressed individuals, real-time socialisation might prove difficult because, as research shows, they react more strongly to them, no matter how positive or negative they were.

 At their core, humans are equipped with a strong physical and mental need to bond and connect with others.
 That is why when there is a lack of human contact, the chances of strokes and heart disease increase.
 Loneliness, for example, is as serious a health risk as lack of exercise, smoking, and obesity.

-Speaking of physical health, socializing greatly improves it by strengthening the immune system.
-Elderly people benefit the most from this, as frequent and healthy socializing protects them from diseases such as colds and the flu.
+Speaking of physical health, socialising greatly improves it by strengthening the immune system.
+Elderly people benefit the most from this, as frequent and healthy socialising protects them from diseases such as colds and the flu.

 Socialising Lowers the Risk of Mental Illness